 The FLAG of Washington is a deep green and has the State Seal in the center.
 Some counties and cities have a flag.
 Many Native American Tribes have their own flag.
 Bugs Bunny is the Official State Mascot.

 The FOOD timeline of Washington dates back to prehistoric times when Salmon was the main food.
 Discovery of gold brought prospectors followed by settlers of English, Dutch, German, and Scandinavian origin.
 These early settlers quickly learned to adapt their recipes to ingredients available.
 The Apple Industry in Washington began with seeds brought from England.
 There is an Apple Blossom Festival in Wenatchee.
-Food Banks are located throughout the state.
-Washington has a variety of special foods.
-The Washington State Department of Agriculture has a food assistance programs.
+Washington has a variety of special local foods.
+The state has an Emergency Food Assistant Program.

 The state of Washington has had many FORTS.
 Some of them have become parks, historical sites, or have markers.
 Some of the original 1904 post buildings and most of the 1941 World War II buildings remain at Fort Casey on Whidbey Island.
 Battery Worth has two 10" guns with disappearing carriages on display, and Battery Trevor has two 3" rapid fire pedestal guns on display.
 Fort Columbia is a State Park with 12 historic wood-frame buildings still standing and numerous gun emplacements.
 Fort Lewis is known as Joint Base Lewis-McChord.

 Many GHOST TOWNS are located throughout Washington.
 Avon and Clear Lake have many original buildings.
 Loomis has some remnants and residents.
 Hanford has the remains of Hanford High School.
 Benge has several buildings including a 2 room school house.
 Washington claims to have many Haunted Places.